gopi-suvanam/scribbler/DOCS.md

 ## Exporting-Importing
 - A notebook can be downloaded (Ctrl-S) as a .jsnb file and can be loaded (Ctrl-O) later.
-- A file on GitHub repo can be loaded into the JSNB file.
+- A file on GitHub repo can be loaded into the .jsnb file.
 The repo has to be public or you should be a collaborator.
 - A notebook can be pushed to GiHub.
 You should be a collaborator on the repo for this.
 - GitHub operations will require an [access token from GitHub](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-fine-grained-personal-access-token)
 - Files in public GitHub repos can be directly accessed as: https://decentralized-intelligence.com/jsnb/#https://raw.githubusercontent.com/[USERNAME]/[REPO]/[BRANCH]/[PATH_TO_FILE]